 Alternate Titles: British Columbia Building Code, Plumbing Code and Fire Code, Vancouver Building By-law

-The British Columbia (BC) Codes include 2018 and 2012 editions of the following:
+The British Columbia (BC) Codes include 2018 editions of the following:

 The 2019 edition of the VBBL based on the 2018 BC Building Code is forthcoming.